GoogleChrome/web.dev/src/site/content/en/handbook/self-assessment-components/index.md

 (One-question sets will ignore a `setLeader` if you accidentally include one.)

 {% Aside %}
-On mobile, the set leader will appear on its own with an **Open quiz** button, so make sure the set leader makes sense whether or not the questions are visible.
+On mobile, the set leader appears on its own with an **Open quiz** button that launches the self-assessment set in a modal, so make sure the set leader makes sense whether or not the questions are visible.
 {% endAside %}